The cutting construction of toric symplectic and contact manifolds: Introduction

 \section{Introduction}

 The history of the classification of symplectic toric manifolds began with the classification theorem of compact symplectic toric manifolds by T.Delzant \cite{D}.
 Thereafter, E.Lerman showed the classification theorem of compact connected contact toric (c.c.c.t. for short) manifolds \cite{L2}, and Y.Karshon and E.Lerman showed the classification theorem of non-compact symplectic toric manifolds \cite{KL}.
 The moment map on symplectic toric manifolds plays an important role in these classification theorems.
 Roughly speaking, there is a one-to-one correspondence between symplectic toric manifolds and certain convex sets except free action case.
 Hence it is important to construct symplectic toric manifolds by convex sets.
 After Delzant's work, such a construction is called the Delzant construction and the corresponding convex sets are called the Delzant polytopes (c.f. subsection \ref{Del}).
-This construction also has complex geometric aspects and so constructed manifolds admit the canonical K\"{a}hler structure.
-V.Guillemin studied this canonical K\"{a}hler structure in detail and have the following symplectic potential by the Legendre transformation:\\ Let $\Delta = \{x \in (\R^n)^*\;|\;\langle x,\eta_i\rangle \leqq \kappa_i, i=1,\cdots,N\}$ be a Delzant polytope and we set
+This construction is only applicable to strongly convex sets.
+Hence we need the cutting construction to construct a symplectic toric manifold which corresponds to a weakly convex set.